 BILL: Jamie has written about the creation of CFC in her first book, “Graced with Orange.”
 She has also spoken about it around the country, including in a TEDTalk.
 Her latest book, “Staying Bothered,” further reflects on her journey and the power of being bothered about an issue and doing something about it.

 JAMIE: We have six children, including Cherry from Cambodia who began living with us when she was ten.
 Cherry recently graduated college and is now working in Florida.
 Our eldest, Austin, plays Dwight on the Walking Dead.
 He and his partner Jes live in Austin with our grandson, Lev.
-Riley just graduated from Lehigh University, majoring in _____________.
+Riley just graduated from Lehigh University.
 Bronson, a senior at Lake Travis High School, has finished football season and is now playing on the lacrosse team.
 Avery, our youngest is in the 8th grade at Lake Travis Middle School – a real go-getter on the school’s volleyball team.
 All of our children have spent many days and weeks at Mustang Waters Ranch and have also volunteered countless hours in Cambodia.
 Being bothered and doing something about it is in their bones.